-Many people think disability discrimination has to do with not hiring someone or firing a person because of a disability.
+Many people think disability discrimination merely has to do with not hiring someone or firing a person because of a disability.
 It is more than hiring and firing.
 An employer may not:

-- Withhold job assignments;
+- Withhold job assignments

-- Pass you over for promotions;
+- Unfairly pass you over for promotions

-- Lay you off because of your disability;
+- Lay you off because of your disability

-- Reduce or remove benefits; or
+- Reduce or remove benefits

-- Change any other term of your employment or make it different from other employees who are hired for the same job.
+- Change any other term of your employment or make it different from other employees who are hired for the same job

 Additionally, an employer cannot harass an employee because of a disability.
 While the law does not provide for minor teasing and isolated incidents, it is illegal to make frequent remarks about a disability to the point that it makes for a hostile work environment.
 If the employee complains about the harassment, the employer cannot fire or demote the employee.
 Harassment could come from a co-worker, a direct supervisor or manager, a client or customer, or a supervisor or manager who is not directly over the employee.

-For a change to be considered an undue hardship, the accommodation would have to be too expensive in comparison with the size of the company and the company’s financial resources.
+For a change to be considered an undue hardship, the accommodation would have to be too expensive in comparison with the size of the company and the its financial resources.
 The employer may choose a different accommodation from what the employee asks for as long as it provides the same benefit of allowing the employee to work.